 What risk did you take recently to trigger change and how did that risk work out?
 Let’s face it, we need courage to learn, grow, or risk much of anything.
 No wonder seniors stated regret they hadn’t taken more risks during their lives.
 Sadly, not doing anything becomes a far more consequential risk in any life.

+Just like paper cuts and disappointments, risks let us all down at some point.
+We need support from those around us.
 How would you help a person in your circle who has given up on risk-taking as a path toward healthy change?
 How do you reboot your personal mojo for risks?

 Risk taking depends on dopamine chemicals, and each time we take wise risks, we increase dopamine levels to get us there successfully.
 Our brain comes with fine equipment to take risks, even when we feel uncomfortable making that leap across any steep chasm.
 Plasticity (or the brain’s ability to change itself) is an assurance that change can and will happen.
 When we choose a clearly stated change and then take a proactive step in the direction of one clearly laid out change goal, our brain’s plasticity kicks in with observable changes.